NSIB begins probe as Abuja-Accra bound flight loses engines midair - Daily Trust

-The Nigerian Safety Investigation Bureau (NSIB) says it has commenced an investigation into a serious incident involving a Fly Bird HS 125 aircraft with registration number 5NKAL.
+The Nigerian Safety Investigation Bureau (NSIB) on Sunday disclosed that it has commenced an investigation into the incident involving a Fly Bird HS 125 aircraft with registration number 5N-KAL.

 It was learnt that the aircraft lost its two engines in the course of the flight and decided to return to Abuja.

-Mrs Bimbo Olawumi Oladeji, Director, Public Affairs and Family Assistance of the NSIB confirmed the incident in a statement on Sunday.
+Mrs Bimbo Olawumi Oladeji, Director, Public Affairs and Family Assistance of the NSIB confirmed the incident in a statement.

 He said preliminary information indicated that the aircraft, with four persons on board (three crew members and one passenger), was climbing through flight level 240 en route to flight level 280 when the crew reported an engine number 2 indication issue.

-- No evidence of newly detected COVID variant XEC in Nigeria –FG

-The aircraft was at a position approximately 25 nautical miles southwest of VOR station VONUK at 17:54 UTC when the crew requested a diversion back to Abuja due to the engine indication.
+The aircraft was at a position approximately 25 naautical miles southwest of VOR station VONUK at 17:54 UTC when the crew requested a diversion back to Abuja due to the engine indication.

 The request was promptly granted, and the aircraft was cleared to descend to flight level 190, the statement said.